 The approach very much depends on each unique situation and the answers to the previous questions.

-If there is solid evidence that one individual is causing the situation then this can be addressed directly.
+If there is solid evidence that one individual is causing the situation, then this can be addressed directly.
 A manager may say to the employee, "I am looking into toilet hygiene as I have been made aware that there was a mess left in the bathroom on [date the incident occurred].
 There was urine across the bathroom floor and urinals.
-What can you tell me about this?”
+What can you tell me anything about this?”

-Further exploration may be required, for example, "would you be able to tell me whether there was urine on the floor and across the urinals when you went to the toilet on the date the incident occurred?
-Was there urine on the floor and what state was the toilet in when you left on the incident date?
+Further exploration may be required, for example, "Would you be able to tell me whether there was urine on the floor and across the urinals when you went to the toilet on the date the incident occurred?
+Was there urine on the floor, and what state was the toilet in when you left on the incident date?